Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 Do hemorrhoids lead to cancer?

 Hemorrhoids are not the direct cause of cancer, nor do they increase the risk of developing colorectal cancer.
-Physicians recommend having a routine colonoscopy, especially those aged 45 and older, to screen for colorectal cancer or to detect the cause of unexplained rectal bleeding.
+Physicians recommend having a routine colonoscopy, especially for those aged 45 and older, to screen for colorectal cancer or to detect the cause of unexplained rectal bleeding.

 Is surgery ever done for hemorrhoids?